the-vtex-files/the-vtex-files.github.io/capacitor.md

 Does the star at the center not deposit enough power?
 The apparent sun is the true sun as seen by an observer on the moon.

-So, a compass is is not needed, he thinks, a [shadow clock] will do, maybe one of her bones can tell of which direction the wind is blowing from.
+A compass is is not needed, he thinks, a [shadow clock] will do, maybe one of her bones can tell of which direction the wind is blowing from.
 A fire would be great to get some warmth, he thinks,
 black fallout is the worst that can happen,
-Her bones are well dense and elastic, he thinks,

-they will oscillate and provoke waves of longing
+Her bones are well dense and elastic, he thinks, they will oscillate and provoke waves of longing superposition of states.

-virulent intelligible lie.
-unintelligible truth is lampooned